canonical/launchpad-manual/docs/user/how-to/packaging/build-snaps-in-launchpad.rst

 provides an easy way to publish snaps directly to the `Snap Store <https://snapcraft.io/store>`_.

 On Launchpad, snaps can be built using either the web interface or the API.
-This tutorial takes you through both approaches.
+This guide takes you through both approaches.

 Prerequisites
 --------------